LaneCommunityCollege/megamenu/README.md

     <script src='//static.lanecc.net/mm/lmm.min.js'></script>

-This megamenu does not support IE8 or below.
+This megamenu does not support IE8 or below, and requires jQuery 1.8 or higher.

 Development
 -----------